-Combine three veggies into deliciously crispy Veggie Nuggets that you can serve straight out of the oven—or warm up after freezing them.
-They’re versatile, loaded with veggies, and perfect for dipping!
+Combine 3 veggies into deliciously crispy Veggie Nuggets to serve straight out of the oven—or as a quick freezer meal.
+They’re yummy and nutritious!

 Your toddler won’t eat?
 Help is here!